 * Detailing: hand finishing, unusual buttons, hand embroidery, handmade lace, crochet, applique, beading and other techniques.

-* Style: clothing has traditionally been the favourite of creative personalities because it offers an enormously wide range of imaginative styles.
+* Style: Its hard to dress up a fly fisher or huntsman in fashionable clothing has traditionally been the favourite of creative personalities because it offers an enormously wide range of imaginative styles.

 * Investment: some people buy to collect rather than to wear, and increasingly, good quality vintage garments especially items by well-known designers are sought after by collectors.